Viky397/TorWICDataset/README.md

 ```

 # Ground-truth Segmentation for Fine-tuning
-A proprietary model was trained to produce the semantic labels for the dataset.
+A proprietary model was trained to produce the semantic labels for the datasets.
 Unfortunately, the full training data cannot be released.
 However, we release a subset of this data such that users can fine-tune their models, if needed.
 Within the [main folder](https://drive.google.com/file/d/1ovm4ycVrQfpuseI2Kc8TofS-LI0Nly_I/view?usp=sharing), there are 79 folders with unique ID's.
 Within each folder, there are 3 sets of images, each within its own sub-folder.
 Each image folder contains an image of the individual semantic mask, the source RGB image, the combined semantic mask image, the combined semantic indexed image, and an annotation ```.json file```.
 For training purposes, the combined indexed image should be used ```combined_indexedImage.png```.
 Each pixel holds the class ID of the semantic class corresponding to the table below.
-The provided ROSbags of the dataset contain colourized masks that correspond to the Class ID column in the table below.
+The datasets also contain colourized masks that correspond to the Class ID column in the table below.

 | Semantic Class     |  uint16 Class ID |   Colour | RGB     |
 |:----      | :----:   |   :----:   |          :----:|